-Our way of developing our sites making sure that sites display updates smoothly and frequently is as follows:
+Our ways of developing our sites making sure that sites display updates smoothly and frequently is using one of the following methods:

-- Head into your Site preview in the site editor via the Super dashboard and refresh the page (top right refresh button) (this can take 30 sec depending on Notion API Cache and how often changes are made in Notion)
+- Head into your Site preview in the site editor via the Super dashboard and refresh the page (top right refresh button).

 Even if changes are not being displayed to your website right away, you can continue to manage content in Notion confidently knowing that your site changes will be displayed eventually.
-In the rare occasion where your site has not updated within 12 hours, please contact our customer support team.
+In the rare occasion where your site has not updated within a few hours, please contact our customer support team.

 Troubleshooting and Tips

 If updates are showing in the Super dashboard preview but not in the browser: